 - Pain and suffering damages

-Potential injuries in these cases include some that can cause devastating, catastrophic harm.
+Potential injuries in these cases include some that can cause devastating, catastrophic injuries and lead to long-term medical bills.
 For example:

 - Spinal cord injuries (SCIs) and paralysis